sanjeevrs2000/covplan/README.md

 ## Getting started
 This repository contains a program which generates a guidance trajectory for complete 2D coverage.
 It can be used for operations where complete coverage of an Area of Interest (AoI) is required for various applications.
 It is an updated Python implementation of the method that was presented in [this paper](https://journals.sagepub.com/doi/full/10.5772/56248).

-The package can be installed from PyPi by running `pip install covplan`
+The package can be installed from PyPi by running `pip install covplan`.
+The full documentation can be found [here](https://covplan.readthedocs.io/).

 ## How to use it